core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Pairwise Recipient Key is the AEAD key for processing incoming messages from endpoint X.

-* HKDF is the HKDF algorithm specified by Secret Derivation Algorithm from the Common Context (see {{ssec-common-context-dh-alg}}).
+* HKDF is the OSCORE HKDF algorithm {{RFC8613}} from the Common Context.

 * The Sender Key and private key are from the Sender Context.
 The Sender Key is used as salt in the HKDF, when deriving the Pairwise Sender Key.

 * The Recipient Key and the public key are from the Recipient Context associated to endpoint X. The Recipient Key is used as salt in the HKDF, when deriving the Pairwise Recipient Key.

-* The Shared Secret is computed as a static-static Diffie-Hellman shared secret {{NIST-800-56A}}, where the endpoint uses its private key and the public key of the other endpoint X. The Shared Secret is used as Input Keying Material (IKM) in the HKDF.
+* The Shared Secret is computed as a static-static Diffie-Hellman shared secret using the Pairwise Key Agreement Algorithm, where the endpoint uses its private key and the public key of the other endpoint X. The Shared Secret is used as Input Keying Material (IKM) in the HKDF.

 * info and L are as defined in Section 3.2.1 of {{RFC8613}}.